Charles Townshend (British Army officer): First World War

 After the First World War began, the Germans tried very hard to stir up a revolt in India.
 In November 1914, the Ottoman Empire entered the war, and the Sultan-Caliph issued a declaration of jihad urging upon Muslims everywhere to fight against Britain, France and Russia.
 In this context, the Raj was greatly concerned about the prospect of a mutiny by the Indian soldiers and that the tribes on the North-West Frontier might all rise up.
 Townshend was a man who had proven he could command Indians successfully and who knew the North-West Frontier well.
 For these two reasons, he was being kept in India in case of trouble, much to his own fury as he desperately wanted to go join the British Expeditionary Force in France.
 Townshend asked to be given a command on the Western Front but was refused.

 In April 1915, Townshend was appointed to the command of the 6th (Poona) Division in Mesopotamia, tasked with protecting the British Empire's oil production assets in Persia from Ottoman Imperial attack.
 He arrived in Basra from India in April to take up his post.
-Townshend's diary entries from the preceding journey up the Tigris make repeated references to Belisarius, "the Roman general who gave a last flicker of glory to the expiring Eastern Empire" with his exploits in the same part of the world, and speculated "Who knows that I shall not eventually become governor of Mesopotamia?".